Skip to content

 • Athletes recovering from sports injuries

-• People with tension or cervicogenic headaches
+• People with tension, cervicogenic, or migraine headaches

 • Pregnant patients with low-back or pelvic discomfort